MicrosoftDocs/entra-docs/docs/architecture/external-identity-deployment-architectures.md

 #### Risk management

-Workforce-oriented architecture mitigates the risk of business partners gaining unauthorized access (intentionally or maliciously) to resources in the corporate tenant because of the separate security boundary provided by additional tenants.
+This architecture mitigates the risk of business partners gaining unauthorized access (intentionally or maliciously) to resources in the corporate tenant because of the separate security boundary provided by additional tenants.
 Have a separate tenant to help contain applicable regulation scope in the corporate tenant.

 Implement an allowlist approach to scope allowed organizations for external collaboration with capabilities such as cross-tenant access settings and domain allow-listing.
 [Transition to governed collaboration with Microsoft Entra B2B collaboration](5-secure-access-b2b.md) describes how to secure external access to your resources.